entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character 227 in 'early gnathostome phylogeny dataset'. **The states are different**

-> - Clement *et al.* (in review): "Cloutier (1991a, char 28) defined a character to describe the shape of the operculum among Palaeozoic coelacanths, either as quadrilateral (including rectangular, square and trapezoidal) (e.g., *Miguashaia*, *Hadronector*) and triangular (e.g., *Coelacanthus*, *Rhabdoderma*).
+> - Clement *et al.* (2024): "Cloutier (1991a, char 28) defined a character to describe the shape of the operculum among Palaeozoic coelacanths, either as quadrilateral (including rectangular, square and trapezoidal) (e.g., *Miguashaia*, *Hadronector*) and triangular (e.g., *Coelacanthus*, *Rhabdoderma*).
 Cloutier (1991b, p.
 406) mentioned that the distinction between the two shapes was generally clear with the exception of species having operculum with strongly asymetrical, diamond-shape (e.g., *Diplocercides jaekeli*).
 Instead of coding for the global shape of the operculum, Cavin *et al.* (2020, char.
 55) characterized the posteroventral edge of the operculum: marks an angle (or posterior margin rounded) (0) (e.g., *Macropoma*, *Latimeria*), straight (1) (e.g., Trachymetopon, Mawsonia), and regularly curved (2) (e.g., *Axelrodichthys*, *Chinlea*).
 We redefine the shape of the operculum using three character-states; we add the ovoid shape in contrast to the original description of Cloutier (1991a, b, char.
 28).
 The ovoid shape takes into account some of the species that could have been coded as a regularly curved margin by Cavin *et al.* (2020, char.
 55)."

 > - The coding of *Qujingodus* is ?.